 Family Pressure has 2.7860 as the mean score and 0.50809 as the standard deviation.
-This suggests that on average, students perceive family pressure to be a moderately significant factor contributing to their anxiety in mathematics.
-The relatively low standard indicates deviation that most students' perceptions of this factor are quite consistent, with not much variation in responses.
+This suggests that on average, students perceive family pressure to be a moderately significant factor contributing anxiety to their in The relatively low mathematics. standard deviation indicates that most students' perceptions of this factor are quite consistent, with not much variation in responses.

 Inappropriate Teaching Methods show 2.6834 mean score with a 0.50692 standard deviation.
-This indicates that students generally consider ineffective or unsuitable teaching methods to be a notable source of anxiety, although slightly less influential than family pressure.
-The consistency of responses is similar to that of family pressure, as reflected by the standard deviation.

-The Environment, which includes the broader classroom and school setting, has 2.6557 as the mean score, with a 0.54118 standard deviation.
+This indicates that students generally consider ineffective or unsuitable teaching methods to be a notable source of anxiety, although slightly less influential than family The Environment, which includes the broader classroom and school setting, has 2.6557 as the mean score, with a 0.54118 standard deviation.
 This mean score suggests that environmental factors are also perceived as moderately contributing to mathematics anxiety.
 The standard deviation here is slightly higher compared to the previous factors, indicating a bit more variability in how students perceive the impact of their environment on their anxiety levels.